jediknight813/Etch-A-Sketch/README.md

-A etch-a-sketch website i made for the oden project.
+A etch-a-sketch website i made for the odin project.

 Link to the website: https://jediknight813.github.io/Etch-A-Sketch/